 Resources in the University Libraries may be challenged by students, faculty and staff of Clemson University and those persons who are residents of the state of South Carolina.
 A challenge to a resource in the University Libraries must be based on the failure of that resource to fall within the Libraries’ selection and collection development policies, including the commitment to intellectual freedom.
 When challenging an item, the patron may request the library take one of two actions; (1) removal of an item because it is inappropriate, or (2) the addition of a source to balance the collection by providing alternative views.
 The Libraries may agree to take either action or no action at all.
 Challenged items will remain on the shelf and available to Library Users during the duration of the challenge.

-Those persons wishing to challenge a resource in the University Libraries will be asked to complete a Request for Reconsideration of Library Resources form.
-The completed form should be submitted to the Dean of Libraries at the address indicated on the form; the Dean will acknowledge receipt of the form via letter.
+Those persons wishing to challenge a resource in the University Libraries will be asked to complete a Request for Reconsideration of Library Resources using the form below.
+The completed form will be submitted to the Dean of Libraries; the Dean will acknowledge receipt of the form via letter.
 The Request will then be considered by the Information Access Committee of the University Libraries, with the assistance of the librarian responsible for collection development in the subject area of the resource.
 The recommendation(s) of the Committee will be sent to the Dean of Libraries, who will make the final decision.
 The person making the challenge will be notified in writing by the Dean of Libraries of that decision and any action to be taken.
 The appeals process goes first to the Clemson University Libraries Advisory Committee then to the President of the University.